Our Process

 • There is a high dependency between the data structure of the agents and the data store.

-• The activity of data evolution is expensive or complicated.
+• The evolution of data is expensive or complicated.

-• The changes or updates in the data structure highly impacts the clients.
+• The changes or updates in the data structure highly impact the clients.

-• There is a high cost incurred during the transmission of data on a network for the distributed data.
+• There is a high cost incurred during data transmission on a network for the distributed data.

-• It is usually failure vulnerable, and there is a possible occurrence of the data duplication or replication.
+• It is usually vulnerable to failure, and there is a possible occurrence of data duplication or replication.

-• There is the synchronization problem of different agents
+• There is a synchronization problem with different agents

-• There are significant challenges in testing and designing of the software system.
+• There are significant challenges in testing and designing the software system.

-• It is difficult to determine when it is necessary to terminate the reasoning when only the approximate solution is expected.
+• Determining when it is necessary to terminate the reasoning is difficult when only the approximate solution is expected.

 • It is not suitable for dynamic interactions